 Located on scenic Granville Island, this park is an incredibly popular spot to take the little ones on hot days.
 The park is filled with colourful water pipes, fire hydrants, and sprinklers for kids to get wet in, as well as a large water slide for the more adventurous.

 The park even has a special area dedicated to toddlers, so they’re not constantly getting knocked over by the overexcited big kids.

 Next to the gigantic play area, you’ll find a nice grassy patch for picnics, and clean washrooms are available in the adjacent community centre.
 Plus, don’t forget to explore Granville Island Public Market, the Kids Market, and take a ride on the aquabus!

 Date: Open weekends from the Victoria Day long weekend in May until the end of June, then seven days a week from July until Labour Day in September

 Park Hours: 10 a.m. – 6 p.m.

 Variety Kids Water Park is situated in the heart of Stanley Park, next to the seawall at Lumbermen’s Arch.

-The park also has an ankle deep wading pool with some lighter features ideal suited to toddlers and disabled children
+The park also has an ankle-deep wading pool with some lighter features suited to toddlers and disabled children

 Stanley Park itself is a great place to spend a day and is filled with grassy areas, trails, concession stands, picnic tables, wheelchair-accessible washrooms, and more.
 Nearby you’ll also find Vancouver Aquarium, the miniature train, and train station playground.